Choi Kwang-hyouk

 Choi Kwang-hyouk (born 15 March 1987) is a South Korean ice sledge hockey player.
 He was a member of South Korea's bronze medal winning team in para ice hockey at the 2018 Winter Paralympics.

-Choi was born in North Korea, where his left leg was crushed in a train accident, and doctors amputated it below the knee.
+Choi was born in Myonggan County, North Hamgyong Province, North Korea, where his left leg was crushed in a train accident, and doctors amputated it below the knee.
 Choi then defected in 2001, fleeing through China with the help of his uncle.